 At Resume.io, we have created a resource for job seekers to utilise as they venture into the working world or their new role.
-We provide CV guides and CV examples for you to use to help ensure employers take notice of you and all your incredible skills.
+We provide CV guides and dozens of CV examples for you to use to help ensure employers take notice of you and all your incredible skills.

 In this CV guide, together with our adaptable computer science CV example, we will cover these topics:

 - How to write a computer scientist CV (with some handy tips and tricks!)

 - The best format to use for your computer scientist CV

 - How to make the most of each section of your CV

 - Advice on the layout and design of your computer science CV

 The role of a computer scientist is wide-ranging.
 They are involved in the design and build of computer systems and the creation of specific programs.
 There is a wide range of industries a computer scientist can work in, including social media companies, the government, and technology companies.

 Computer scientists can earn a lot of money.
 The average salary for a computer scientist in the UK is £52,363 per annum.
 It will vary depending on the location you are working in and the industry.

 You should follow a set structure when creating your computer science CV.
 In doing this, you will ensure you cover all the essential aspects of your career history to date.
 The following elements should be included on your computer science CV: